-- Creating the Eye Gaze Data Provider for use in the MRTK profile
+- Creating the Windows Mixed Reality Eye Gaze Data Provider for use in the MRTK profile

-- Setting up an eye tracking simulation in the editor
+- Setting up an eye tracking simulation in the Unity editor

 - Editing the Visual Studio solution's capabilities to allow eye tracking in the built application

-Next we will add the EyeTrackingTutorialDemo script for some exciting interactions.
-The EyeTrackingTutorialDemo script is included as part of this tutorial series repository.
-It is not included by default with the Mixed Reality Toolkit.
+Next, we will add the EyeTrackingTutorialDemo script for some exciting interactions.
 For each 3D object in the grid collection, add the EyeTrackingTutorialDemo script by searching for the component in the Add Component menu.

 Spin the object while looking at the target.
-We want to configure our 3D object to spin while we are looking at it.
-To do this, insert a new field in the While Looking At Target() section of the EyeTrackingTarget component as shown in the image below.
+We want to configure our 3D objects to spin while we are looking at them.
+To do this, insert a new field in the While Looking At Target() section of the EyeTrackingTarget component, as shown in the image below.

-In newly created field, add the current Game Object to the empty field, and select EyeTrackingTutorialDemo>RotateTarget() as shown in the image below.
+In the newly-created field, add the current Game Object to the empty field, and select EyeTrackingTutorialDemo>RotateTarget(), as shown in the image below.
 Now the 3D object is configured to spin when it is being gazed upon with eye tracking.

-- Ensure eye tracking capabilities are properly configured before building to HoloLens 2.
+Ensure eye tracking capabilities are properly configured before building to HoloLens 2.
 As of this writing, Unity does not yet have the ability to set the gaze input for eye tracking capabilities.
 Setting this capability is required for eye tracking to work in HoloLens 2.
-Follow these instructions on the mixed reality toolkit documentation to enable the gaze input capability: https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.html#testing-your-unity-app-on-a-hololens-2
+Follow the Testing your Unity app on a HoloLens 2 instructions to enable the gaze input capability.

 You’ve successfully added basic eye tracking capabilities to your application.
 These actions are only the beginning of a world of possibilities with eye tracking.
 This chapter also concludes Lesson 5, where we learned about advanced input functionality, such as voice commands, panning gestures, and eye tracking.